fqs0/MDT-RemoveFromAD/README.md

-# MDT Deployment Monitoring and Active Directory Cleanup Script
+# Remove computer from AD using MDT monitoring tool

 This PowerShell script is designed to monitor Microsoft Deployment Toolkit (MDT) deployment progress and remove computers from Active Directory upon completion.